Identifying the matrix ring: algorithms for quaternion algebras and quadratic forms: Rings and algebras

 In fact, the above characterization can be made computable as follows.

 \begin{prop} Let $R$ be a number ring.
 Then there exists an algorithm which, given a projective $R$-module $M$ specified by a pseudogenerating set, returns a pseudobasis for $M$. \end{prop}

 The algorithm in Proposition \ref{HMFalg} is a generalization of the Hermite normal form (HMF) for matrices over $\Z$; see Cohen \cite[Chapter 1]{Cohen2}.
-Therefore, from now on we represent a quaternion order $\calO$ over a number ring $R$ by a pseudobasis.
+Therefore, from now on we represent a quaternion order $\calO$ over a number ring $R$ by a pseudobasis; in such a situation, we may and do assume that $x_1=1$ (by employing the HMF).